senithkay/vscode-extensions-public/workspaces/bi/bi-extension/README.md

 ## WSO2 Integrator: BI Designer

-WSO2 Integrator: BI (BI) Designer is a graphical tool that allows you to design your integration projects visually.
-You can create, edit, and manage your integration projects using the BI Designer.
+WSO2 Integrator: BI Designer is a graphical tool that allows you to design your integration projects visually.
+You can create, edit, and manage your integration projects using the WSO2 Integrator: BI Designer.
 Click on the **+ Add Artifact** button to add artifacts to your integration project.

 <img src="https://github.com/wso2/product-ballerina-integrator/blob/main/docs/assets/img/get-started/overview.png?raw=true" width="100%" />